Pale Sun, Crescent Moon: Album development

 The Cowboy Junkies created the album within months of getting off the road from the Black Eyed Man tour.
-While touring, Michael Timmins started work on several new songs, and after getting home he cleaned up and finished up the tracks.
+While touring, Michael Timmins started work on several new songs, and after getting home he cleaned up and finished the tracks.
 Ken Myhr, who had been on the last tour with the band, was invited to join the band in working out arrangements for the songs.
-In April over the Easter weekend the four band members and Ken went to Studio 306 in Toronto, operated by Bob Cobban, to record the basic tracks in three very long sessions.
-The band had worked with Cobban at Studio 306 before when recording "Lost My Driving Wheel".
-After the initial sessions, the band started work on the overdub sessions, which were spread out over the next few weeks.
-In this cycle, Michael Timmins and Myhr added more guitar, Margo added some harmonies, Jeff Bird added embellishments, and Richard Bell added keyboard.
-Richard Bell had been in the industry for a while, working with The Band, Big Brother and the Holding Company, and can be heard on Janis Joplin's album Pearl, and he added a classic style of rock with his piano and organ work during the recording sessions.
-The album from conception to final mixing is the one of the quickest the band created.
-One goal with the album was just to raise the volume a bit from the Junkies earlier albums.
+In April over the Easter weekend, the four band members and Ken went to Studio 306 in Toronto, operated by Bob Cobban, to record the basic tracks in three very long sessions.
+The band had previously worked with Cobban at Studio 306 when recording "Lost My Driving Wheel".
+After the initial sessions, the band started working on the overdub sessions, which were spread out over the next few weeks.
+In this cycle, Michael Timmins and Myhr added more guitar, Margo added some harmonies, Jeff Bird added embellishments, and Richard Bell added a keyboard.
+Richard Bell had been in the industry for a while, working with The Band, Big Brother and the Holding Company, and can be heard on Janis Joplin's album Pearl.
+He added a classic style of rock with his piano and organ work during the recording sessions.
+The album from conception to final mixing is one of the quickest the band created.
+One goal with the album was to raise the volume a bit from the Junkies' earlier albums.
 With every album, they try to add a different element, and for this album, they opened the album with a power chord.